 The card also comes with a sign-up bonus and a 0% APR promotion on both new purchases and balance transfers.
 So, if you need to finance a big-ticket item or pay down some debt, this is an excellent card with which to do it.

-Best Credit Cards of 2019: For 0% APR Promotions
+Best Credit Cards For 0% APR Promotions

 The Citi Simplicity card offers the most extended combination promotion for new purchases and balance transfers.
 You’ll get almost two full years to pay down your debt either way.
 Just keep in mind that you’ll have to pay a balance transfer fee if you use the card for that purpose.